SCAT Uncovers ATLAS's First Tidal Disruption Event ATLAS18mlw: A Faint and Fast TDE in a Quiescent Balmer Strong Galaxy: Introduction

 When a star passes within the tidal radius of a supermassive black hole (SMBH), the self-gravity of the star is overwhelmed by tidal forces and the star is disrupted, resulting in a tidal disruption event \citep[TDE; ][]{rees88, evans89, phinney89}.
 A TDE results in a luminous flare as the disrupted stellar material falls back onto the SMBH \citep[e.g.,][]{ulmer99}.
 To date, $\sim60$ of these flares have been observed \citep{gezari21}, with a majority discovered in the optical.
 This is in large part due to the recent expansion of transient surveys such as the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{shappee14, kochanek17}, the Asteroid Terrestrial Impact Last Alert System \citep[ATLAS;][]{tonry18}, Gaia Alerts \citep{wyrzykowski12}, the Panoramic Survey Telescope and Rapid Response System \citep[Pan-STARRS;][]{chambers16}, and the Zwicky Transient Facility \citep[ZTF;][]{bellm19}.

 However, it is not only optical sky surveys that play an important role in discovering TDEs.
 Spectroscopic classification surveys are crucial in obtaining rapid spectra to not only classify transients but to also identify interesting sources.
 Alongside the expansion of transient surveys has been the growth of such spectroscopic surveys.
-In the past two years, roughly three-quarters of all spectroscopically-confirmed transients have been classified by the Zwicky Transient Facility classification efforts \citep[e.g.,][]{fremling20, fremling21}, the Public ESO Spectroscopic Survey for Transient Objects \citep[PESSTO;][]{smartt15} and successors \citep[e.g.,][]{barbarino19}, and the Spectral Classification of Astronomical Transients (SCAT) survey (Tucker et al., in prep.), in that order.
+In the past two years, roughly three-quarters of all spectroscopically-confirmed transients have been classified by the Zwicky Transient Facility classification efforts \citep[e.g.,][]{fremling20, fremling21}, the Public ESO Spectroscopic Survey for Transient Objects \citep[PESSTO;][]{smartt15} and successors \citep[e.g.,][]{barbarino19}, and the Spectral Classification of Astronomical Transients (SCAT) survey \citep{tucker22}, in that order.

 Spectroscopic classification of TDEs has become easier as our understanding of the typical observed emission from TDEs becomes more complete.
 The emission of TDEs is hot, typically exhibiting a blue optical continuum, with a UV excess.
-The UV/optical spectral energy distribution (SED) of TDEs is often well-fit by a blackbody with a temperature on the order of T $= 20000 - 50000$ K \citep[e.g.,][]{holoien14a, holoien16a, blagorodnova17, hinkle21b}.
+The UV/optical spectral energy distribution (SED) of TDEs is often well-fit by a blackbody with a temperature on the order of T $= 20000 - 50000$ K \citep[e.g.,][]{holoien14b, holoien16a, blagorodnova17, hinkle21b}.
 Roughly half of optically-selected TDEs show X-ray emission, commonly in the form of a blackbody with kT $\sim 50 $ eV, or a soft power-law with a photon index of $\gtrsim 2.5$ \citep{brown17a, auchettl17, auchettl18}.
 The characteristic lifetime of a TDE in the optical bands is on the order of a few months \citep[e.g.,][]{hinkle20a, vanvelzen20b} although UV emission can exist above host galaxy levels for several years after disruption \citep[e.g.,][]{vanvelzen19b}.

 TDEs represent an excellent opportunity to study otherwise non-active SMBHs.
 For example, TDE emission is likely sensitive to black hole spin and mass \citep[e.g.][]{ulmer99, graham01, mockler19, gafton19}.
 It has been shown that the SMBH masses obtained through fits to TDE light curves are consistent with those derived through other means \citep{mockler19}.
-This is particularly important, as the large majority of SMBHs are not active \citep[$\sim 90$\%; ][]{ho08, lacerda20}.
+As the large majority of SMBHs are not active \citep[$\sim 90$\%; ][]{ho08, lacerda20}, this agreement suggests that TDEs may provide an important method of probing quiescent SMBHs at large distances.